Leveraging the Latest Sleep Science to Combat Employee Churn

 Unfortunately, the latest research reveals an even worse outlook when it comes to sleep health in the workforce.
 Researchers now say that previous studies have underestimated the impact of poor sleep,6 and that sleep loss has larger and further-reaching impacts than previously thought.
 To understand the newest sleep science, and what it means for businesses, we’ll start by considering what sleep deprivation looks like in individuals and how those effects show up in the workplace.

 It will likely come as no surprise that poorly-rested people are worse off than well-rested people on virtually every measure of physical and mental health.
 Physically, long-term sleep loss is associated with a host of ailments:7 weakened immunity, weight gain, injury, reduced physical activity, and chronic conditions like heart disease and diabetes.
 For employers, this translates to an uptick in the use of employer-sponsored healthcare and sick leave.
-The National Safety Council reports that businesses spend an additional $2,200 per year in increased healthcare costs and sick days for each employee with insomnia.
+The National Safety Council reports that businesses spend an additional $2,200 per year in increased healthcare costs and sick days for each employee with insomnia.8 Furthermore, studies show that the total additional cost of employees with insomnia born by both the insurer and the employer is $4,300 per employee per year, so for larger business that self-insurer the cost is even higher.9

-All that lost productivity adds up to lost revenue, costing employers $3,20011 annually per sleep-deprived employee.
-One clinical survey in The Journal of Occupational Medicine concluded that lack of sleep is responsible for three times as much lost productivity12 as any other cause.
-As science writer, Bronwyn Fryer, explains in her book, The Business of Sleep:13
+All that lost productivity adds up to lost revenue, costing employers $3,20013 annually per sleep-deprived employee.
+One clinical survey in The Journal of Occupational Medicine concluded that lack of sleep is responsible for three times as much lost productivity14 as any other cause.
+As science writer, Bronwyn Fryer, explains in her book, The Business of Sleep:15

 If the direct-cost numbers are alarming, the complexity of the issue is even more so.
 Poor sleep can kick off a feedback loop in which exhaustion and irritability impede healthy behaviors like exercise, meditation, balanced eating, and moderation of alcohol.
 This, in turn, contributes to further problems with sleep — and compounds the cost to employers.